 I was alerted to a recipe on Bon Appetite about an amazing meat rub that could change the way you cook meat forever.
 I was completely sold.
 Who am I to argue with such a convincing recipe and as a rookie on the grill, I made no alterations.
-The recipe for the ‘Midyett rub’ is a guide based on ratio’s so I decided on my mine, rushed out, and bought a spice grinder to whip this up.
+The recipe for the ‘Midyett rub’ is a guide based on ratios so I decided on my mine, rushed out, and bought a spice grinder to whip this up.

 A little about what the creator says about the rub: (you will notice when you click on the article that Midyett is cooking on a Big Green Egg)

 ‘The secret ingredient, Midyett says, is sumac.
-He came up with the rub while trying to recreate the flavors of acclaimed Chicago barbeque joint Lems.
+He came up with the rub while trying to recreate the flavours of acclaimed Chicago barbeque joint Lems.
 Midyett had already incorporated many of the expected ingredients–salt, pepper, the now de rigueur coffee–when he stumbled upon the traditional Middle Eastern spice at the bottom of a carryout bag.
-“We get delivery from this local Persian restaurant, Noon-O-Kabab,” in Chicago’s Albany Park neighborhood, “and they always include little packets of sumac,” Midyett says.
+“We get delivery from this local Persian restaurant, Noon-O-Kabab,” in Chicago’s Albany Park neighbourhood, “and they always include little packets of sumac,” Midyett says.
 “I tried some, and it had a distinctively tangy umami taste.
 My wife said, ‘You should put that on steaks,’ and when I did, I was shocked.
-It really enriched the primal, animal flavor of the beef.
+It really enriched the primal, animal flavour of the beef.
 It makes steak taste more like steak.”